IF WE tailor-make musical instruments, can we help musicians deliver a personalized sound?

-SYOS is an emerging musical company that offers musicians the highest level of customization you can think of, that is, the possibility to shape their own and unique sound.
+Syos is an emerging company that offers musicians the highest level of customization you can think of: the possibility to shape their own sound.

-Just as singers have their own, unique voice, with SYOS musicians will be able to shape their own, unique sound.
+Just as singers have their unique voice, with Syos musicians can shape their sound.

-Thanks to its scientific expertise from 5 years of research in prestigious laboratories such as Ircam or McGill University, SYOS has developed an algorithm that can link the vocabulary the musician uses to describe his dream sound and the geometry of the musical instrument that will help him obtain this specific sound.
-3D printing is then used to build those unique pieces in a quick, flexible and personalized way, for a moderate cost.
+Applying scientific expertise from their five years of research at prestigious laboratories including Ircam and McGill University, Syos’s founders developed an algorithm that links the vocabulary a musician uses to describe his dream sound to create the geometry for a musical instrument to obtain this specific sound.
+3D printing then manufactures that unique piece in a quick, flexible and personalized way, at a moderate cost.

 The project was launched in 2014 and the company created in 2016.
-They have won multiple prizes and grants.
+The Syos team has won multiple prizes and grants.
 They have more than 150 customers in several countries in Europe and North America, and famous saxophone players have adopted their products.

-As far as manufacturing is concerned, 3D printing technology enables to manufacture innovative geometries, with acoustic improvements, which can simply not be built with traditional processes (plastic injection or CNC).
-It also outclasses handmade production since the 3D design-to-3D printing process is a repeatable one, that allows great control and prediction of the output quality.
+3D printing technology enables easy manufacture of innovative geometries, with acoustic improvements, which simply cannot be built with traditional processes such asplastic injection or CNC.
+It also outclasses handmade production since the 3D design-to-3D printing process is repeatable , allowing great control and prediction of the output quality.

-All this can bring to the mass-market the degree of personalization that was only possible with hand-made production and reserved for an elite population till now.
+The result?
+The mass-market can experience a degree of personalization previously only possible with expensive hand-made production that was reserved for an elite population.